FriendsOfSymfony/FOSHttpCache/doc/fastly-configuration.rst

 Fastly supports two types of deletion of cached items using tags:

 1. Soft Purge: This is the default behavior.
-It will mark the cached item as stale and will serve the stale item until the TTL expires.
-Once the TTL expires, the stale item will be evicted from the cache and the next request will be fetched from the origin.
+It will mark the cached item as stale.
+Stale items *may* still be served (e.g. with the ``stale-while-revalidate`` or ``stale-on-error`` cache control headers.
+Once the TTL expires, the stale item will be evicted from the cache and the next request must be fetched from the origin.
 2. Purge: This will immediately evict the cached item from the cache and the next request will be fetched from the origin.

 There are different ways to purge the cache: